mootw/snout-scout/readme.md

 # Data Size Estimate
-Snout Scout stores all data in a single JSON file.
+Snout Scout stores all data in a single Cbor file.
 Here is an approximate breakdown of the rough **DISK** size of the a database file including some of the parts.
 This is an estimate and real world results will vary.

 for a 40 team 80 match event:
 - Latest event state: ~10MB (pit scouting with 1 image; 8MB pit scouting data; 2MB match data)